yung-turabian/QuicKeys/README.md

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Use the respective OS package manager (Will include build instructions).

 # On MacOS
 ```bash